zoltanctoth/ceu-cloud-class/aws.md

   - If you upload a file you are able to read it immediately, you are able to read it straight after writing to it -> you are doing a PUT of that object into S3
 - Eventual consistency for overwrite PUTS and DELETES
 - If you update that object / delete == eventual consistency
-- If you udate an existing file/ delete a file and read it immediately you may get the older version or not.
+- If you update an existing file/ delete a file and read it immediately you may get the older version or not.
 Changes to objects can take some time to propagate.

 ### S3 Guarantees:
 - Built for 99.99% availability for the S3 platform
-- Amazon guarantees 99.999999999% durability for S3 information (Tip: 11 9s!)
+- Amazon guarantees 99.999999999% durability for S3 information (Note: 11 9s!)

 ### S3 Features Overview:
 - Tiered Storage Available